 A compressed work week can be very beneficial for any business that wants to try new and exciting trends, accommodate the existing employees, boost efficiency and even attract talents.

 But, this incredible opportunity has some challenges mainly considering the organizational process and optimal implementation of the new schedule.

-Luckily, you can use a job scheduling app to easily organize your 4/10 schedule electronically, communicate it with your team and also accurately track your team’s hours to make sure everyone is sticking to the plan.
+Luckily, you can use simple job scheduling software to easily organize your 4/10 schedule electronically, communicate it with your team and also accurately track your team’s hours to make sure everyone is sticking to the plan.
 So, if you want to test out 4 day work week, consider implementing an employee scheduling app like Workyard to ensure the transition runs smoothly.
 Sign up for a free trial of Workyard today!